What is MACD?

-This is called divergence because the faster moving average is “diverging” or moving away from the slower moving average.
+This is called a MACD divergence because the faster moving average is “diverging” or moving away from the slower moving average.

 As the moving averages get closer to each other, the histogram gets smaller.
 This is called convergence because the faster moving average is “converging” or getting closer to the slower moving average.

 And that, my friend, is how you get the name, Moving Average Convergence Divergence!
 Whew, we need to crack our knuckles after that one!

 Ok, so now you know what MACD does.
 Now we’ll show you what MACD can do for YOU.